AlexandreSmd/api_GO4NFT/README.md

 - **Contrôle de Version**: Git

-## Ce qui a été réalisé
+## What I did

-- Création d'une API avec 19 routes associées à différentes méthodes.
+- Creation of an API with 19 routes associated with different methods.
-- Système d'authentification utilisant une clé publique et une clé privée.
-Trois types d'acteurs peuvent effectuer des requêtes différentes, d'où la nécessité d'un système d'authentification.
+- Authentication system using a public and a private key.
+Three types of actors can make different requests, hence the need for an authentication system.
-- Gestion des erreurs au niveau de l'API.
+- Error handling at API level.
-- Documentation de l'API générée avec apidoc.
+- API documentation generated with apidoc.
-- Frontend en Javascript.
+- Javascript frontend.
-- Intégration de MetaMask dans le frontend.
+- Integration of MetaMask in the frontend.
-- Déploiement de l'API sur un serveur Apache2.
+- Deploying the API on an Apache2 server.
-- Utilisation de express-rate-limit pour prévenir les attaques DDoS.
+- Use of express-rate-limit to prevent DDoS attacks.